tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 ```

 **Aggregates clause** is used to partition a set of events by a given property, while measuring values of other event properties.
-Measures are evaluated on each partion produced by the dimension expression.
+Measures are evaluated on each partition produced by the dimension expression.

 This JSON expression computes average, min and max temperatures per sensor ID: